apalkk/PRG-Underwater-Simulation/README.md

 * setMotion(points) - Moves the robot to those set of points at a certain time in the future.
 * setYaw(angle) - Sets the yaw angle for the bot.
 * setPitch() and setRoll() functions may also be added later.
 They are not necessary now as the robot is being considered to be a boat.

+**Note : Add git lfs tracking in the .gitattributes file if python files are bigger than 50MB**